PS Header

 Author of Change the World Using Social Media and co-author of Workplace Learning & Leadership: A Handbook for Library and Nonprofit Trainers (free PDF available), he works with clients to determine what they need to do to change their world; creates highly-interactive sessions to address the challenges they face; and helps foster sustainable onsite and online communities.

-Paul, as a trainer-consultant, currently serves as Library Advocacy Training Project Manager for the California Library Association; facilitator for a variety of online employee assistance program sessions for Claremont EAP; a board member for the UCLA Daily Bruin Alumni Network, and developer and co-facilitator of a mentoring program for current members of the university newspaper; a member of the Public Library Association Continuing Education Advisory Group; and a presenter/facilitator for a variety of lifelong-learning projects.
+Paul, as a trainer-consultant, currently serves as Library Advocacy Training Project Manager for the California Library Association; facilitator for onsite and online employee assistance program sessions; cohost of the San Jose State University School of Information monthly “Information Gone Wild” podcast; Co-director, Professional Development on the UCLA Daily Bruin Alumni Network Board of Directors (overseeing mentoring and workshops for students at the university newspaper); Director of Social Media for the ATD South Florida Chapter; and a presenter/facilitator for a variety of lifelong-learning projects.

 Writer